Madic-/ansible-check_mk/README.md

 ## Authentication

-This role enables authentication for Grafana through Thruk.
+This role enables basic authentication for Grafana and Thruk.
 The users can be managed in Wato as htpasswd users.
 By default no user, except for the user created through this role, has permission to access any information from within Thruk.
 To give another user permissions use the Thruk Config Tool --> "User Settings" or "CGI & Access" options.
 LDAP is not yet possible.

 ## Dataflow